octo-technology/OpenTezos/docs/tezos-basics/introduction.md

 * The LPOS (Liquid-Proof-of-Stake) consensus.
 * The development of smart contracts with the Michelson language allows the use of formal verification methods.

+This module explains how the Tezos consensus algorithm works and provides a first overview of the possible interaction with this blockchain.

 ## Reference
 [1] https://www.ocamlpro.com